tugrasahiner/TugraSahiner/README.md

 I later returned to product leadership, working across mobile gaming and loyalty platforms.
 Today, I use AI tools to build on this experience, test ideas, and explore new approaches to product decision-making.

-My work has consistently focused on the relationship between technical systems and user behavior, from motion-tr Dienstleistungen BEL? lebilir. tracking hardware and gaming economies to data-informed product decisions.
+My work has consistently focused on the relationship between technical systems and user behavior, from motion-tracking hardware and gaming economies to data-informed product decisions.

 ## What you'll find here

 This profile is a portfolio of projects that apply AI capabilities to product problems I have encountered in practice.
-Each project includes clear problem framing, documentation, and working implementations where appropriate.

 ## Currently exploring

-- AI-assisted product analysis
+- AI-assisted product analysis and decision frameworks
 - Rapid prototyping with AI tools
 - Product decision and simulation tools
 - Connecting AI with business rules and product workflows